-"Power Supply" refers to our generation and transmission (G&T) provider.
-CoServ Electric does not generate power but buys most of it from Brazos Electric Power Cooperative, Inc. (Brazos), which is a G&T co-op.
-CoServ Electric and other electric cooperatives in north/central Texas own Brazos.
-Just as CoServ Electric allocates its margins to our members, Brazos allocates its margins to the electric cooperatives that own Brazos.
-When CoServ Electric receives margin allocations from Brazos, it allocates those margins to you, and the allocations are kept separate from the CoServ Electric margin allocations.
-When we receive payment from Brazos to retire (pay) any portion of the Power Supply allocations, we retire the corresponding Power Supply allocation to you.
+"Power Supply" refers to our generation and transmission (G&T) provider, Brazos Electric Power Cooperative, Inc. (Brazos).
+Brazos itself is a co-op, owned by CoServ Electric and 15 other electric cooperatives in North and Central Texas.
+Just as CoServ Electric allocates its margins to our Members, Brazos allocates its margins to the electric cooperatives that own Brazos.
+When CoServ Electric receives margin allocations from Brazos, it allocates those margins to CoServ Members, and the allocations are kept separate from the CoServ Electric margin allocations.
+When we receive payment from Brazos to retire (pay) any portion of the Power Supply Allocations, we retire the corresponding Power Supply Allocation to you.

 What happens to my Capital Credits if I move and terminate service with CoServ Electric?

-Once you terminate service, you become a former member and will no longer receive additional allocations.
+Once you terminate service, you become a former Member and will no longer receive additional Allocations.
 Your existing Capital Credit balance will be maintained in a Capital Credit account in your name until it is retired (paid) in full.
 When the CoServ Electric Board of Directors elects to retire (pay) Capital Credits in the future, a check will be mailed to the last forwarding address on record.
-It is the former member's responsibility to maintain a correct mailing address with CoServ Electric for the receipt of any future payments or information concerning Capital Credits.
+It is the former Member's responsibility to maintain a correct mailing address with CoServ Electric for the receipt of any future payments or information concerning Capital Credits.
 (Need to update your address?
-All you have to do is email us at firstname.lastname@example.org.)
+Please email us at email@example.com.)

 How do I donate my Capital Credits to the CoServ Charitable Foundation?

-As a former member, you are entitled to share in the margins of the cooperative for the period of time you received service from CoServ Electric, which can be retired (paid) for more than a decade after you close your CoServ account.
-If you are a former member or executor and have not received a statement in the mail, please chat with us.
+As a former Member, you are entitled to share in the margins of the cooperative for the period of time you received service from CoServ Electric, which can be retired (paid) for more than a decade after you close your CoServ account.
+If you are a former Member or executor and have not received a statement in the mail, please contact us at firstname.lastname@example.org.